Variables, Reading Input, and Mathematics

 A tilde is: ~

-In the first case the shell has expanded the ~ tilde to the home directory.
+In the first case the shell has expanded the ~

 We do not use quotes around a variable or a value if we want the shell to shell expansion.
 The following expansions will be performed:

-• Brace expansion: touch file{1,2,3} is expanded to touch file1 file2 file3
+is expanded totouch file1 file2 file3

-• Word splitting: this is a more complex topic discussed in Chapter 21 - Loops and working with Files and Folders
+evaluated mathematically (we see this at the end of this chapter) - Word splitting: this is a more complex topic discussed in Chapter 21 - Loops and working with Files and Folders

 We are going to see more detail on Shell Expansion as we continue through this part of the book.
 There is also a detailed explanation in Chapter 29 - Understanding Shell Expansion final section of the book and an appendix with a quick reference.